lsst-dm/dmtn-294/index.rst

 We will assume throughout this note that we're writing FITS files: regardless of any other format Rubin might support, we have to support FITS as well, so it's just more work to do anything else.

-These files will be one per "patch", which we assume to be an approximately 4k x 4k image, divided into cells with an inner region that is approximately 150x150 and 50 pixel padding on all sides.
+These files will be one per "patch", which we assume to be an approximately 4k × 4k image, divided into cells with an inner region that is approximately 150×150 and 50 pixel padding on all sides.
 We will only consider layouts that save the entire coadd, including the outer cell regions.

 We need these files to be readable over both POSIX filesystems and S3 and webdav object stores, and we need to be able to read subimages efficiently over all of these storage systems (i.e. we cannot afford to read the entire file just to read a subimage).